 After much trial and error I have lived a life free of drugs and alcohol since February 28th 2003, by the grace of God, and the kindness of others.

 It was during that early period of recovery where through a mix of suffering and grace I slowly awakened to the truth that there was a personal and loving Creator that was present to me.

 My views here are my own personal reflections.
-However, as a practicing Catholic I always seek to write and live within the communion of faith and when I fall short it is out of my own lack of understanding, or perhaps passions I am blind to.
+As a practicing Catholic I always seek to write and live within the communion of faith.
+If I fall short in my expression of faith and my devotedness to the communion thereof this reflects my own lack of understanding, or perhaps passions I am blind to.
 For these moments I apologize in advance.

-The writings of then Fr.
-Ratzinger, especially his book Introduction to Christianity, I will be eternally grateful for.
+The writings of then Joseph Ratzinger, especially his book Introduction to Christianity, I will be eternally grateful for.
 He helped me to understand the beauty and reasonableness of the Christian faith.